adematti/cosmopipe1/README.md

 ## License

-**cosmopipe** is free software licensed under a 3-clause BSD-style license.
+**cosmopipe** is free software distributed under a GPLv3 license.
 For details see the [LICENSE](https://github.com/adematti/cosmopipe/blob/master/LICENSE).